-Canon G5 X versus Canon G7 X Mark II
+Canon G5 X vs G7X Mark II

 An illustration of the physical size and weight of the Canon G5 X and the Canon G7 X Mark II is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X Mark II is notably smaller (24 percent) than the Canon G5 X. Moreover, the G7X Mark II is markedly lighter (10 percent) than the G5X.
 In this context, it is worth noting that neither the G5X nor the G7X Mark II are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

-|2.||Canon G7 X Mark II (⇒ lft)||106 mm||61 mm||42 mm||319 g||265||no||2016||699||latest||check|
+|2.||Canon G7 X Mark II||106 mm||61 mm||42 mm||319 g||265||n||Feb 2016||699||ebay.com|

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an one-inch sensor and have a format factor (sometimes also referred to as "crop factor") of 2.7.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 20 megapixel.
+The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 20 megapixels.
 This similarity in sensor specs implies that both the G5X and the G7X Mark II have the same pixel density, as well as the same pixel size.
 It should, however, be noted that the G7X Mark II is a somewhat more recent model (by 4 months) than the G5X, and its sensor might have benefitted from technological advances during this time.